raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/go-parser/architecture_and_integration_plan.md

 1. Start with a single STT or program type on the allowlist (smallest blast radius)
 2. Monitor record counts, error counts, and DataFileSummary outcomes against historical baselines
-3. If the Go parser fails (crashes, times out, returns error), the file can easily be reparsed via the Python parser
+3. If the Go parser fails (crashes, times out, returns error), recovery tooling must explicitly change the file's persisted route before reparsing it with Python; changing the global flag alone does not reroute an existing file
 4. Widen the allowlist to additional STTs and program types as confidence grows
 5. Switch mode to `percentage` and ramp from 10% → 25% → 50% → 100%